Vaccine Damage Payment: Covid Inquiry

+applicants had to show 60 percent impairment in order to qualify for compensation, given that percentage-based calculation is not suitable for neurologial side effects of Covid vaccines.
+Baroness Heather Hallett recommended that the maximum payout should exceed £200,000 as of December 2025 and more victims should be eligible for assistance, citing the scheme as "inadequate" and "insufficiently supportive".
+In response to the study, former vaccine minister Nadhim Zahawi urged the UK government to overhaul its support framework to provide more substantial financial assistance.

 Qualifications

 To qualify for the programme, a person must be severely disabled as a result of a vaccination, and the disablement must be assessed as at least 60%.
 The state will still pay even if the vaccination was not administered by them.
 Additionally, a person can still qualify if a vaccine against one of the diseases listed below was administered to the claimant's mother while the mother was pregnant.
 The claimant may also qualify if they have been in close physical contact with someone who had an oral vaccine against poliomyelitis.

 The vaccination must have been for one of the following diseases: